copypeyst/EditSS/PLAN.md

 34. The Crop tool offers four modes: FreeForm, Square, Portrait, and Landscape.
 Switching modes resets the current selection.
 35. The Adjust tool provides three sliders for Brightness, Contrast, and Saturation adjustments.
 36. Implement pinch-to-zoom centered at the midpoint between fingers.
 Allow simultaneous pan and zoom for fluid control.
 37. Implement pinch/gesture precedence rules so gestures do not conflict: define one-finger for drawing/shape placement, two-finger for zoom/pan, and long-press+drag for selection/move.
+Block one-finger draw when two fingers are detected, and cancel drawing if a second finger is added mid-stroke.
 38. Undo and Redo are global across all tools.
 Use serialized edit commands stored in a circular buffer with a maximum depth of 10 to manage memory.
-39. Define the edit command structure clearly so that each module (Draw, Crop, Adjust, etc.) can push and revert its own actions independently, favoring delta/operation metadata over full bitmap snapshots where feasible to reduce memory.
+39. Define the edit command structure clearly so that each module (Draw, Crop, Adjust, etc.) can push and revert its own actions independently.
+Favor delta operations, vector metadata, or region-based diffs over full-bitmap snapshots.
+Only use downsampled snapshots as a fallback, and cap memory usage aggressively.
 40. Use RecyclerView with setHasFixedSize(true) and proper ViewHolder recycling for any lists/panels (tools, format options, recent items) to minimize layout overhead and GC churn.
 41. If Import fails (e.g. user cancels or image cannot be read), show “Couldn’t load image.
 Please try again.” and return to the main panel safely.
 42. If Camera capture fails or returns null, show “Camera error.
 No image captured.” and reset the capture state.